 With funding support of OFDA, WHO Gaziantep plans to conduct coordination meetings with the authorities on risk communication strategy and activities; conduct workshop on risk communication; and develop and disseminate IEC materials and produce audio/visual materials (radio spots/TV spots).
 The health cluster partner SAMS has developed a video message on community awareness for COVID-19 and posted on the YouTube and UNICEF is working also on 3 comprehensive videos to be shared with all partners to be used in the awareness sessions .
 The detailed activity plan is outlined in the annex.

-With active UNICEF support (funding & technical) the following have already been initiated:

-Developing COVID-19 Communication package that includes, animated videos, posters, banners, pamphlets and stickers

-Further UNCIEF has already sent the first lot of IEC materials into Syria:

-35000 posters

-5000 posters

-5000 stickers

-5 Videos on COVID-19 developed: one video is already circulated, and four videos are under review.

-UNICEF jointly with partners are assessing fresh need for the IEC materials and communication intervention and will do assessment on regular basis to ensure proper availability of communication materials.

-UNICEF led RCCE has also started social media promotion using UNICEF communication package for Social media e.g., Facebook, WhatsApp, etc.

-Furthermore, UNICEF related sectors including Health, Nutrition and WASH will engage in the RCCE plan.
+Furthermore, UNICEF related sectors including Health, Nutrition and WASH will engage in the RCCE plan as follows